VIP Records: Long Beach location and hip-hop influence (1980s–1990s)

 In 1978, Anderson opened a VIP Records location in Long Beach, California.
 His brother Kelvin, who had been working in the business for several years, bought the Long Beach store from Cletus in early 1979.

 During the 1980s, as gang violence increased in Long Beach, particularly between the Bloods and Crips, Kelvin Anderson converted a section of the store into a recording studio.
 Music producer Sir Jinx, a cousin of Dr. Dre, assisted in upgrading the studio’s equipment, introducing the Emu SP-1200 sampling drum machine.
 The studio became a hub for hip-hop trio 213 (Snoop Dogg, his cousin Nate Dogg, and friend Warren G), who recorded their first four-song demo at VIP.
 Anderson shopped the demo at record labels Jive, Tommy Boy, Profile, and Priority without success.

 Other artists and groups associated with VIP Records include DJ Quik, The Dogg Pound, Domino, The Twinz, Dove Shack, and Tha Eastsidaz.

 In 1993, Snoop Dogg filmed part of the music video for his debut single, “Who Am I (What’s My Name)?” on the VIP store rooftop.

 Decline and reinvention (2000s–Present)

 VIP in Long Beach is now the last remaining location and has undergone several downsizings and moves over the years.
 Still owned and operated by Kelvin Anderson, business began to decline in the early 2000s, coinciding with the rise of music streaming services such as iTunes.
 By 2012, the Long Beach store, which had been located on Pacific Coast Highway since 1978, downsized to a smaller space in the same strip mall.
 The larger, 3,300-square-foot location was vacated and replaced by a beauty supply wholesaler.

 In 2018, VIP Records underwent a significant reinvention with the launch of VIP Create Space.
 The new 3,200-square-foot venture sought to support local musicians and businessmen.

+Cletus Robret Anderson, the founder of VIP Records, died from gallbladder cancer on January 28, 2024.